-Non-Residential Settings (including Worksites, Food Service Facilities, and Places of Worship).
+Non-Residential Settings (including Worksites, Food Service Facilities, Places of Worship,

 For Adult Day Care facilities, please visit the Adult Day Care B73 page.